yangh567/level4-project/src/manual.md

 5. run classify_gene_type.py under "src/classification-feature-extraction/" to performing the training of classifier on the gene and evaluate on the model using "python classify_gene_type.py".

-6. run analysis.py under "src/classification-feature-extraction/" to performing finding top 10 gene for each cancer types using "python normalization_gene_cancer.py".
+6. run normalization_gene_cancer.py under "src/classification-feature-extraction/" to performing finding top 10 gene for each cancer types using "python normalization_gene_cancer.py".

-7. run read_npy.py to generate the heatmap of the sbs signature weights in each cancer and each gene using "python heatmap_ploter.py".
+7. run heatmap_ploter.py to generate the heatmap of the sbs signature weights in each cancer and each gene using "python heatmap_ploter.py".

-to perform the transfer learning :

-1. run classify_gene_type.py under "src/Transfer_learning/" to performing the training of classifier on the gene and evaluate on the model using "python classify_gene_type.py".

-2. run classify_cancer_type_pytorch.py under "src/Transfer_learning/" to performing the training of classifier on the cancer and evaluate on the model using "python classify_cancer_type_pytorch.py".

-3. run analysis.py under "src/Transfer_learning/" to performing finding top 10 gene for each cancer types using "python analysis.py".

-4. run read_npy.py to generate the heatmap of the sbs signature weights in each cancer and each gene using "python read_npy.py".
+(this is just instruction of running the research file of using top 10 weighted sbs signature in the cancer to classifiy on the top 5 frequently mutated driver gene in that cancer)

+(other files are just the file to investigate on the performance of classify gene and cancers in different ways)